Antoine Bethea: New York Giants

 On March 14, 2019, Bethea signed with the New York Giants.

-In week 8 against the Detroit Lions, Bethea forced a fumble on wide receiver Kenny Golladay and recovered the football in the 31-26 loss.
+In week 8 against the Detroit Lions, Bethea forced a fumble on wide receiver Kenny Golladay and recovered the football in the 31–26 loss.
 In week 9 on Monday night football against the Dallas Cowboys, Bethea intercepted a pass from Dak Prescott on the first play of the game and recovered a fumble forced by teammate Jabrill Peppers on Randall Cobb in the 37–18 loss.

 On March 18, 2020, the Giants informed Bethea that they would not exercise his contract option, making him a free agent.
 On January 7, 2021, Bethea announced his retirement, after playing for 14 seasons in the NFL.

 NFL career statistics

 Personal life

 On July 30, 2013, Bethea's longtime college girlfriend, Samantha Romantini gave birth to a baby girl they named Siani.
 On June 28, 2014, Bethea married Romantini at the Ronald Reagan Building and International Trade Center in Washington D.C.
 The pair have since had two sons, born in 2016 and 2019.

 He attended Denbigh High School in Newport News, Virginia where he was a three-year letterman in football and also lettered in basketball, where he earned all-area and All-conference honors in his senior year.

 In December 2013, Bethea posed for PETA's anti-fur campaign.

+In 2024, Bethea joined 51 other HBCU football alumni in endorsing Kamala Harris's campaign for president.